shubham225/api-gateway/README.md

 ### Prerequisites

-- Java Development Kit (JDK) 8 or higher
-- Apache Maven or Gradle (for building the project)
+Before you begin, ensure you have the following prerequisites installed:

+- **Java Development Kit (JDK) 17**: Make sure you have Java 17 installed on your system.
+You can download it from the [official website](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html) or use a package manager for your operating system.
+- **Apache Maven**: This project uses Maven as the build system.
+You can download Maven from the [official website](https://maven.apache.org/download.cgi) or install it using a package manager.

 ### Installation